JoelineAlves/wonderboy_tshirt/README.md

 * Display the quantity of products currently being displayed.

-* Provides a product navigation bar to allow the shopper to filter products per category.
+* A back button is available to the shopper can easily come back to the all products.

 * Provides sorting functionality to sort products by price, rating, name or category.